 - Chill the crab cakes in the refrigerator before frying to make sure they won't fall apart in the pan.

-- While pan frying is not the healthiest choice if you are avoiding extra oil in your diet, I like a crispy coating and frying is the best way to achieve it.
-Fry the crab cakes quickly in hot oil and drain the excess oil immediately on paper towel to ensure a crisp exterior.
+- While pan-frying is not the healthiest choice if you are avoiding extra oil in your diet, I like a crispy coating and frying is the best way to achieve it.
+Fry the crab cakes quickly in hot oil and drain the excess oil immediately on a paper towel to ensure a crisp exterior.

 - 2 cloves garlic, minced

-- 1 tbsp canned green chiles, finely chopped
+- 1 tablespoon canned green chiles, finely chopped

-- 1/4 cup Panko crumbs, plus 1 cup for coating the cakes**
+- ¼ cup Panko crumbs, gluten-free, plus 1 cup for coating the cakes

-- 1 tsp heaped cornstarch mixed with 1 tbsp water
+- 1 teaspoon heaped cornstarch, mixed with 1 tablespoon water

 - 1 clove garlic, minced

-- 1 tbsp dried Thai red chile, very finely minced (about 1 )
+- 1 - 2 teaspoons dried Thai red chile, very finely minced (about 1 dried chili)*see note

 - In a medium bowl, gently break apart the crab meat.
-Whisk two egg whites and add to bowl along with minced garlic, ginger, fish sauce, chili peppers, cilantro, cornstarch and 1/4 cup Panko crumbs.
+Whisk two egg whites and add to the bowl along with minced garlic, ginger, fish sauce, chili peppers, cilantro, cornstarch and ¼ cup Panko crumbs.

 - Refrigerate while you prepare the dipping sauce.

 - In a small saucepan, whisk all sauce ingredients together.
-Heat over medium heat until it boils and thicken.
+Heat over medium heat until it boils and thickens.
 Set aside.

 - Heat a skillet over medium-high heat.
 Add oil and heat until it ripples.
 Carefully add the crab cakes.
 Fry on one side for 4 - 5 minutes or until lightly browned.
 Turn and fry on the other side for 3 - 4 minutes.
-Internal temperature should register 145°F. Serve immediately with Spicy Dipping Sauce.
+The internal temperature should register 145°F. when measured with an instant-read thermometer.